trinistr/dicey/README.md

 8 => 1
 ```

 First line is a comment telling you that calculation ran for two D4s.
-Every line after that has the form `roll sum => frequency`, where frequency is the number of different rolls which result in this sum.
+Every line after that has the form `outcome => weight`, where weight is the number of distinct rolls which result in this outcome.
 As can be seen, 5 is the most common result with 4 possible different rolls.

 If probability is preferred, there is an option for that:
 ```sh